What is ADHD?

 Tell your doctor/seek medical advice immediately.
 If your symptoms are very mild and not serious, such as a mild headache or slight nausea, your doctor might recommend that you watch and wait to see if the symptoms improve in a few days or that you reduce the dosage slightly.
 If your symptoms are more severe or serious, causing significant discomfort, your doctor might decide to stop the medication, change the dosage of medication significantly, or try a different medication.
 Your doctor might also ask for blood tests and an ECG.

+It is important to communicate with your doctor immediately when you feel unwell on medication.
 If your doctor or their medical colleagues are not available, you can always get emergency advice via your GP or the Emergency Department at any hospital.

 How often do you need check-ups if you are on medication?